 Five ways to keep yourself safe from scammers

-22 September 2021 | by Alex Cuff
+22 September 2021 | by Kroo Marketing Team

 Scammers.
 They are those people who send emails claiming to be a disposed businessman, a prince driven from their home or some politician running from their past.
 They have a fortune and they’re willing to split it with you, as long as you pay them to complete the transfer…